Countries

 Mauritius’ digital governance is anchored in long-running national roadmaps that link public-service modernisation with growth and ‘trust’ requirements, notably Digital Mauritius 2030 and the Digital Transformation Blueprint 2025–2029.
 On digital-government performance, Mauritius is placed in the UN’s ‘very high EGDI’ group and ranked 76th globally in 2024, among Africa’s top performers.
 Connectivity is comparatively strong for the region: DataReportal estimates approximately 79.5% internet penetration in early 2025.

-A defining recent content governance/civic space episode was the 2024 social media shutdown attempt: the ICT regulator instructed ISPs to suspend access to major platforms, initially set for 1–11 November 2024, citing security/public-safety concerns linked to ‘illegal postings’, then reversed the measure after backlash.
-The incident is widely seen as a stress test of proportionality and due process in internet regulation during an election period, with civil society groups warning against broad restrictions on access to information and political speech.
+A defining recent content governance/civic space episode was the 2024 social media shutdown attempt: the ICT regulator instructed ISPs to suspend access to major platforms, initially set for 1–11 November 2024, citing security concerns linked to ‘illegal postings’, but later reversed the measure amid backlash.

-On privacy and data governance, the core instrument is the Data Protection Act 2017, which governs controllers/processors and provides safeguards for personal data and the rights of individuals.
+On privacy and data governance, the core instrument is the Data Protection Act 2017, which governs controllers and provides safeguards for personal data and individuals’ rights.
 The data policy framework matters across government and the private sector, including finance, BPO and digital services, especially where processing is outsourced or cross-border.
 Additionally, Mauritius has faced sustained debate over the balance between state digital systems and rights protections, highlighted internationally by the UN Human Rights Committee’s findings on safeguards for biometric-ID data, a major reference point in discussions on privacy-by-design.

 Mauritius’ digital infrastructure governance blends connectivity expansion with safeguards for competition.
-Its broadband direction is set out in the National Broadband Policy 2012–2020, which frames broadband as an ecosystem (infrastructure, regulation, competition and consumer welfare).
+Its broadband direction is set out in the National Broadband Policy 2012–2020, which frames broadband as an ecosystem, including infrastructure, regulation, competition and consumer welfare.
 For submarine cables, the Open Access Policy for Undersea Cable Landing Stations (2010) treats landing stations as essential facilities and requires access provisions for other operators, an important competition and resilience lever for an island state.
 Recent ICTA statistics show very high subscription intensity (e.g., 2.216 million total internet subscriptions in 2024), reflecting extensive mobile and fixed uptake.

 Related news on dig.watch